madetech/data-101/README.md

 - :crystal_ball: [Data 103 Learning Objectives](data_learning_paths/data_103.md)
 - :floppy_disk: [Cert paths](data_learning_paths/certs.md)

-If you enjoyed using these learning paths or have feedback, please use this [feedback form](https://madetech.typeform.com/datalearning)

 If you are interested in learning about data science we have provided the following document containing useful topics and resources to get you started:

 # Data-101: An introduction to big data in Made Tech (basic tutorial)